-In the development of metallurgically-bonded sandwich panels, Cymat continues to conduct its own brazing trials to promote and accelerate the ensuing trials at the facilities of Cymat's Spanish venture partner - Alucoil SA.
-The trials at Alucoil are anticipated to lead to testing and certification with select Alucoil clients.
+Cymat's development of brazed, metallurgically-bonded sandwich panels continues utilizing the expertise of its European-based CTO and its specialty aluminum supplier, Rio Tinto in concert with the advisory services of Canmet.
+These efforts are intended to supplement ensuing trials at the facilities of Cymat's Spanish venture partner - Alucoil SA.
+Spain continues to experience significant impact from the Covid-19 pandemic.
+Upon Spain's return to a more favourable business environment, trials at Alucoil are anticipated to lead to testing and certification with select Alucoil clients.